gongybable/gongybable.github.io/pages/Knowledge_Base/cnn/index.md

 “Leaky” ReLUs with a small positive gradient for negative inputs (y=0.01x when x < 0 say) are one attempt to address this issue and give a chance to recover.

 For sigmoid units, if weights are very large numbers, then the sigmoid will saturate(tail regions), resulting into dead as well.
-Therefore, we usually initialize the weights that are evenly distributed, using a uniform distribution.
-Units with more incoming connections should have relatively smaller weights.
+Therefore, we usually initialize the weights for `n` inputs with below techniques:
+* uniform distribution with weights equal to `1/n`.
+* normal distribution with scale `1/√n`.

 ## Visualize Filters
 The filter weights are useful to visualize because well-trained networks usually display nice and smooth filters without any noisy patterns.
 Noisy patterns can be an indicator of a network that hasn’t been trained for long enough, or possibly a very low regularization strength that may have led to overfitting.